peterkhe1999/CheatSheet/OSEP/README.md

 Perform some obfuscation to hide the content of any text strings from the antivirus scanner.

-1. the PowerShell download cradle
+1. The PowerShell download cradle
-2. the WMI connection string, and
+2. The WMI connection string, and
-3. the WMI class name.
+3. The WMI class name.

-VBA contains a function called **StrReverse** that, given an input string, returns a string in which the character order is reversed.
+VBA contains a function called `StrReverse` that, given an input string, returns a string in which the character order is reversed.

 ```VB
 Sub Document_Open()